Tax credit: Value added tax

 Resellers or producers of goods or providers of services (collectively, providers) must collect value added tax (VAT) in some jurisdictions upon billing or being paid by customers.
 Where these providers use goods or services provided by others, they may have paid VAT to other providers.
 Most VAT systems allow the amount of such VAT paid or considered paid to be used to offset VAT payments due, generally referred to as an input credit.
 Some systems allow the excess of input credits over VAT obligations to be refunded after a period of time.

 Foreign tax credit

 Income tax systems that impose tax on residents on their worldwide income tend to grant a foreign tax credit for foreign income taxes paid on the same income.
 The credit often is limited based on the amount of foreign income.
 The credit may be granted under domestic law and/or tax treaty.
 The credit is generally granted to individuals and entities, and is generally nonrefundable.
-See Foreign tax credit for more comprehensive information on this complex subject.